-In this fast-paced digital age, schools can really benefit from social media usage!
+In this digital age, schools can really benefit from social media usage!
 Schools across the United States are exploring the possibilities of incorporating social media into the school setting.
 Positive usage of social media can encourage a collaborative environment among students and create a sense of community and familiarity between school staff, parents, and their students.
 Utilizing social media in these ways can be effective in cultivating a positive brand presence and act as an effective communication tool.
 Here are some tips for ways your school can get involved by using social media:

 - Create a mission statement - What is the goal of your social media integration?
 For example, “Creating a stronger sense of community among parents, students, and staff.”
 Incorporate this mission into your interactions.